altemose/NTRprism/README.md

 	last if(count < m)
 	c++
 }

-Lmatrix = L[sorted[0:c]] #create a matrix from L with each row corresponding to a k-mer above the count threshold m, sorted by decreasing frequency, and each column corresponding to an interval length print(Lmatrix) #print the normalized, sorted, thresholded matrix to an output file heatmap(Lmatrix) #plot the matrix as a heatmap
+ColSums=ColSums/c #normalize column sums by the total number of k-mers above the threshold m Lmatrix = L[sorted[0:c]] #create a matrix from L with each row corresponding to a k-mer above the count threshold m, sorted by decreasing frequency, and each column corresponding to an interval length print(Lmatrix) #print the normalized, sorted, thresholded matrix to an output file heatmap(Lmatrix) #plot the matrix as a heatmap